AbstractNoun/Persona-Engine-3/Simulation Framework Protocol.md

 - All retrievable memory must be narratively justified or document-anchored.

-## Document Decay Monitoring and Archival Prompts
+## V. Document Decay Monitoring and Archival Prompts

 The Engine must actively monitor the memory state of all critical documents.
 These include: